thomas-darling/gulp-translate/readme.md

 Additionally, to support scenarios where content is needed in code, e.g. for error or validation messages, JSON files like the example below may also be processed, exactly like templates.
 If the app is using a module loader such as [SystemJS](https://github.com/systemjs/systemjs), those JSON files can then be imported directly into ES/TypeScript modules using the [json](https://github.com/systemjs/plugin-json) plugin, which allows the code to directly access the contents of the file as an object.
-To ensure the glob patterns in gulp tasks can reliably select the JSON files containing content, such files should be named consistently using a reserved name, e.g. `translate.json`.
+To ensure the glob patterns in gulp tasks can reliably select the JSON files containing content, such files should always either be placed in a folder with a reserved name, e.g. `strings`, or named using a reserved name, e.g. `translate.json`.
 To avoid collisions between ids and hashes, it is recommended to use ids that contain at least one character that cannot appear in a hash - for example, we could use ids that begin with a `#`, or always contain at least one `-` or `.`.
+Alternatively, you should consider enabling the `prefixIdsInContentFiles` option, which auto-prefixes the ids with the file path before exporting and importing.
+This makes the ids shorter, as they only have to be unique within the file, which in turn makes it easier to reference them in code.

 ```json
 {